xiaoshan1994/xiaoshan1994.github.io/content/english/post/literature1.md

 https://arxiv.org/pdf/1906.05433v2.pdf
 ### Highlights
 #### Industry
-ML demonstrates considerable potential for reducing industrial GHG emissions under the following circumstances.
+* ML demonstrates considerable potential for reducing industrial GHG emissions under the following circumstances.

   * when there is enough accessible, high-quality data around specific processes or transport routes.
+  * when firms have an incentive to share their proprietary data and/or algorithms with researchers and other firms.
+  * When aspects of production or shipping can be readily fine-tuned or adjusted, and there are clear objective functions.
+  * When firm's incentives align with reducing emissions(for example, through efficiency gains, regulatory compliance, or high GHG prices).

+* Optimizing supply chains

+ML may help reduce emissions in supply chains by intelligently predicting supply and demand, identifying lower-carbon products, and optimizing shipping routes.

-*
+* Reducing overproduction
+By